 Baking pie is, well, as easy as…you know.
 High quality refrigerated crusts , make it nearly as good as homemade without all the fuss and frustration.
 I’m not here today to tout anyone particular brand and this is not a sponsored post.
 If you know me, you know I do like an organic option; and the fact that its already done and ready to roll, just seals the deal.
 It goes without saying that any little thing you can do to lessen the stress this time of the year is a step worth trying.

-Today, lets talk about some easy-peasy shortcuts that help moved the pie making process along.
+So, lets talk about some easy-peasy shortcuts that help moved the pie making process along.

 Life (and Pie) is how you Bake It

 I am so fortunate to have the opportunity to share lots of my recipes and cooking tips regularly in Charlotte on WCNC’s Charlotte Today.
-Highlighted in this link is a recipe I crafted for Cheerwine meatballs.
-Check it out, but then come back to read more about pies.

 Earlier last week, I shared a couple of these easy tips for making pies – from how to work the crust to a fun faux lattice top.
+Watch the video and then read the details below.

 In Pie We Crust